-Upavistha Konasana: Wide-Seated Forward Bend Pose
+Upavistha Konasana: Wide-Seated Angle Pose

 - Sit against a wall to support your spine.

 - Rotate your inner thighs up toward the ceiling so your kneecaps face straight up.
-Extend out through your heels.
+Extend through your heels.

 - Upavistha = seated

 - Kona = angle